Keibert Ruiz Player Props: Nationals vs. Reds

 Keibert Ruiz At The Plate

-- In 30 games this season (33.7%), Ruiz has picked up an RBI, and in eight of those games (9.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Ruiz has driven home a run in 31 games this season (34.1%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 29.2% of his games this year, with two or more runs scored in 3.4%.
+- He has scored in 28.6% of his games this season, with more than one run scored in 3.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.